PyCQA/isort/docs/configuration/options.md

 ## Float To Top

-Causes all non indented imports to float to the top of the file having its imports sorted. *NOTE*: This is an **experimental** feature.
-It currently doesn't work with cimports and is guaranteed to run much slower and use much more memory than the default.
-Still it can be a great shortcut for collecting imports every once in a while when you put them in the middle of a file.
+Causes all non-indented imports to float to the top of the file having its imports sorted.
+It can be an excellent shortcut for collecting imports every once in a while when you place them in the middle of a file to avoid context switching.

+*NOTE*: It currently doesn't work with cimports and introduces some extra over-head and a performance penalty.

 **Type:** Bool
 **Default:** `False`